 Europe is a mess; many European nations are in recession or face sluggish growth prospects.
 Across the Atlantic, the U.S. is plagued by high unemployment, modest growth and a trillion dollar deficit.

 After 500 years of predominance, the West is facing some huge challenges.
-At least that's the premise of Harvard professor, Niall Ferguson's latest book, Civilization: The West and the Rest.
+At least that's the premise of Harvard professor, Niall Ferguson's latest book,

 The good news, according to Ferguson is, "we're not absolutely doomed to decline."
 The bad news, when things turn south it'll happen in a hurry.
 "Things don't decline gradually, they tend to fall off a cliff," Ferguson tells The Daily Ticker's Aaron Task and Henry Blodget in the accompanying clip.
 "We don't have as much time as people assume."